 The UAE attracts people from all over the world who are willing to work as domestic helpers.

 Although the market is full of just such people, finding trustworthy and hard-working domestic helpers is not always such an easy task.
 Not to mention, there are many legal implications attached to hiring domestic help in the UAE.

 Finding a domestic worker in Dubai

 Expats can either use an agency to source a domestic helper, or they can look for an employee directly.
-In both cases, it’s best to proceed with caution and to carefully consider the salary paid and the working environment for the domestic worker.
+In both cases, it’s best to proceed with caution and carefully consider the salary paid and the working environment for the domestic worker.

 Using an agency

-The word “agency” in Dubai is an umbrella term; there are several companies that provide domestic services, but each organisation tends to do things differently.
+The word 'agency' in Dubai is an umbrella term; there are several companies that provide domestic services, but each organisation tends to do things differently.

 There are agencies that offer cleaning and babysitting services.
-These companies directly employ domestic workers and then hire them out at an hourly rate for part-time services, and in some cases, the company will also provide a full-time live-in maid for a monthly fee.
+These companies directly employ domestic workers and then hire them out at an hourly rate for part-time services, and in some cases, the company will also contract a full-time live-in maid for a monthly fee.

 The preferred route for a lot of families is sponsoring a full-time live-in maid.
-There are labour agencies that will bring these maids to Dubai specifically for a client.
+There are labour agencies that will help these maids immigrate to Dubai specifically for a client.
 Their fees will typically include an upfront agency fee and the costs of the maid’s flight.
 The client will be responsible for all the fees associated with sponsoring the maid and for paying the maid a monthly salary.

-Searching directly for domestic help is certainly doable, but can be a time consuming and frustrating process, and expats who post a listing for a position will undoubtedly be inundated with calls and CVs.
+Searching directly for domestic help is certainly doable, but can be a time-consuming and frustrating process, and expats who post a listing for a position will undoubtedly be inundated with calls and CVs.